 Treatment for tennis elbow

 Treatment for tennis elbow is not simple, and following a protocol will most likely give no benefits to a patient.
-There are many treatments for tennis elbow, but its precise etiology or root cause is not yet determined.
+There are many treatments for tennis elbow, but its precise etiology or root cause has not yet been determined.
 That is why there is no specific drug to cure this ailment permanently.
 However, several treatment options for tennis elbow have been medically adopted to manage its tennis elbow symptoms.
-Usually, Treatment for tennis elbow starts with more straightforward and more conservative measures, then move on to more complex procedures.
+Usually, treatment for tennis elbow starts with more straightforward and conservative measures, then moves on to more complex procedures.